Get

 lilac ragdoll tabby sat in grass

-A cat’s intelligence is measured by several factors, including its ability to adapt to new environments.
+A cat’s intelligence is measured by several factors, including its problem-solving skills and memory.
 While a Ragdoll can be quite an aloof cat, if you get one to pay attention to you long enough, you’ll realize it’s a very intelligent cat.

 The best way to determine if your Ragdoll cat is brighter than the other cats in your household is by looking at the things a Ragdoll excels at and comparing your own Ragdoll to them.
 We’ll discuss how intelligent the Ragdoll is below.